Table of Contents

 - Search query click throughs

 We talked earlier about setting goals for your SEO, and to make sure they are realistic.
-Dentists who are disappointed with SEO often have distorted expectations about how soon or how high their website pages will rank.
+Dentists who are disappointed with SEO often have a dental SEO company who inflated their expectations about how soon or how high their website pages will rank.
 And, yes, there’s always the cost.

 How soon will you see results?

 Some SEO improvements, especially technical and on-page optimization, can produce immediate results.
-Other SEO issues, however, can take several months (even a year) to show real signs of improvement and reach the goals you had set.
+Other SEO issues, however, require a dental SEO expert and can take several months (even a year) to show real signs of improvement and reach the goals you had set.
 Also keep in mind that SEO is a moving target, and there are countless factors that can push you up or down in the rankings from day to day, week to week, or month to month.